lockwo/RL-Implementations/README.md

 ## Q-Table:

+This is the simplest implementation.
+Basically you make a 'table' that has states and actions and at each entry is the value of that action for that state.
+Uses the famous Bellman equation to update.

 Regularly reaches >8 in 20,000 iterations.
 I haven't really tested the hyperparameters much, but the same implementation is used to solve it in 1,000 iterations, so feel free to play with those.
 There is an exmaple reward graph in the folder.
 I didn't include a saved version because "training" from scratch takes like 2 minutes.

+## DQN:

+DQN stands for Deep Q Network and it is very similar to Q learning, however, it uses a neural network.
+It is easy to see where Q learning fails.
+If you have a large number of states, although Q learning will converge, it may take an extraordinary amount of time.
+Where the Q-Table told use the value of actions at a given state, now our neural network will tell us this.
+There are convergence problems in this (which need not converge like the Q-Table), but that is where other factors will come in.